asian-code/Simple-Scanner/README.md

 If you no longer need/want to use simple-scanner, you can uninstall the program
 #### For linux users:
  * Run the uninstaller tool.<br>
-   just locate the folder where you installed Simple-Scanner and type in terminal :<br>
+   just locate the folder where you installed Simple-Scanner and type in terminal :`sudo python3 uninstaller.py`
-   `sudo python3 uninstaller.py`
 #### For Mac users:
 1. *Navigating to the location where you installed Simple-Scanner*
 2. *Delete the Simple-Scanner folder*